codepath/android_guides/Managing-Threads-and-Custom-Services.md

     }
 }
 ```

+Note that [onStartCommand](http://developer.android.com/reference/android/app/Service.html#onStartCommand\(android.content.Intent, int, int\)) is the method that is triggered when an intent triggers the service.
+The method `onStartCommand` requires a int representing  the "mode of operation".
+There are two additional major modes of operation: `START_STICKY` is used for services that are [explicitly started and stopped as needed](http://developer.android.com/reference/android/app/Service.html#START_STICKY), while `START_NOT_STICKY` or `START_REDELIVER_INTENT` are used for services that should only remain running while processing any commands sent to them.

 At the core, this is all that is required to define the skeleton of a service.
 However, remember that the custom service **runs in your app's main thread and process by default**.
 We need to manage the background thread(s) that will execute tasks within our service.
 But first, let's register our service in the manifest.